Danieret/Danieret/README.md

 ### Hi there 👋

+If the implementation is easy to explain, it may be a good idea.

+🔭 I’m currently working on helping small-scale production companies with data collection and analysis.

 <!--
 **Danieret/Danieret** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.